The Municipal Court of New Jersey

 - Unpaid parking tickets

-The Law Offices of Lloyd E. Bennett is are able to help navigate through the Municipal Court process, and we fight obtain the best possible result, whether it’s via plea or trial.
+The Law Offices of Lloyd E. Bennett is able to help you navigate through the Municipal Court process, and we fight to obtain the best possible result, whether it’s with a plea or trial.
 In many cases, we are able to discuss the violation with the Municipal prosecutor prior to the trial and negotiate a lesser charge that will have minimal impact and in some cases no criminal record.

 Maximum Penalties in NJ Municipal Court

 The maximum penalty that can be imposed by a Municipal Court Judge is six (6) months in county jail and/or loss of license to drive for a predetermined period of time.
 Some offenses require mandatory confinement.
-If subject to jail note there are work release and bracelet monitoring programs available for certain offenses and/or sentences served on the weekends.
-If a license is suspended there is no temporary license available for work.
+If subject to jail, note there are work release and bracelet monitoring programs available for certain offenses and/or sentences served on the weekends.
 An offense that is more serious, such as robbery, auto theft, or assault, start out as complaint filed in the Municipal Court can be transferred to the Superior Court located at the County courthouse for further processing.
 Some are eventually downgraded by the Prosecutor and are sent back to Municipal Court for processing.

 Many of the Municipal Court fines and penalties for offenses can be found on the Minimum Mandatory Fines report and Penalties Schedule.
 The schedule includes only those motor vehicle offenses that carry minimum fines and penalties or those that carry a specified range of fines and penalties.
 Motor vehicle offenses that carry only maximum penalties are not included.
 Please note that court costs and mandatory assessments are not included in the fine amounts.

 We represent client’s charges with Municipal Court violations throughout Northern New Jersey.
-We offer free initial consultations, and if retained, offer fair prices and results.
+We offer free initial consultations, and if retained, offer fair prices.
 Contact us today!